SemMakata/House-of-Orbit-2/README.md

 npm install express multer
 ```

-3. Start the conversion server (binds to your LAN IP by default):
+3. Start the conversion server (binds to localhost by default):

 ```bash
 node server.js
 ```

-The server will log the LAN address to use, for example:
+The server will log its listening address (typically http://localhost:3333 when run locally).
+If you deploy behind a reverse proxy set the client `convert URL` to the public domain, for example `https://houseoforbit.semmakata.com/convert`.

-Conversion server listening on http://192.168.2.5:3333

-Point the client `convert URL` input to that address (it is pre-filled in the UI by default when possible).

 Notes & troubleshooting
 - The server expects a multipart POST with field `file`.
 The client already handles this automatically.